LSEG-API-Samples/Article.EMA.Java.CSharp.RMTES/Article.md

 The non-ASCII character such as Chinese, Thai, Japanese and Korea language can be used UTF-8 character set, therefore, the application can use this way to encode the non-ASCII text instead.
 We will talk about the implementation in EMA C# and Java in the next section.

+That covers the overview of RMTES data.

 ## Publishing non-ASCII RMTES string in EMA application

+So, now let’s look at how to publish the RMTES string data to downstream applications (either consumers or RTDS components).

 Like my colleague's statement on the [original article](https://developers.lseg.com/en/article-catalog/article/encoding-and-decoding-non-ascii-text-using-ema-and-rfa-cnet), an OMM Publisher developers can just add the UTF-8 string with the three bytes escape sequences to the **FieldList** object  and then publish that data to the wire.